-With this number of children already being affected by hearing loss, it is important to look at how this hearing loss can affect their development and, in particular, their language development.
-It is well acknowledged that a large proportion of those who are deaf (both children and adults), use British Sign Language (BSL).
-However, over 90% of the population that are born deaf are born to hearing parents and so, we will take into account the effect of hearing loss on spoken language.
+With this number of children affected by hearing loss, it is important to know how this can affect their development and, in particular, their language development.
+A large proportion of those who are deaf (both children and adults) use British Sign Language (BSL).
+However, over 90% of the population that are born deaf are born to hearing parents.

-There can be many signs that become present when your child is experiencing hearing loss.
-Even from an infant, these signs can still appear.
-An infant or child with hearing loss may find it difficult to locate the source of a sound, have a delayed response to sounds, rely on looking at the person speaking for lip movement or show a lack of understanding of speech in loud environments.
-There are also many more signs that can indicate a child experiencing hearing loss and so it is important to have your child checked as soon as you feel they might be having any difficulties.
+There can be many signs that your child is experiencing hearing loss, even as an infant.
+They may find it difficult to locate the source of a sound, have a delayed response to sounds, rely on looking at the person speaking for lip movement or show a lack of understanding of speech in loud environments.
+It's important to have your child checked as soon as you feel they might be having any difficulties.